rsocket/rsocket-rust/README.md

 [![License](https://img.shields.io/github/license/jjeffcaii/rsocket-rust.svg)](https://github.com/jjeffcaii/rsocket-rust/blob/master/LICENSE)
 [![GitHub Release](https://img.shields.io/github/release-pre/jjeffcaii/rsocket-rust.svg)](https://github.com/jjeffcaii/rsocket-rust/releases)

 > rsocket-rust is an implementation of the RSocket protocol in Rust.
-<br>It is under active development.
-Do not use it in a production environment.
+It is under active development. **Do not use it in a production environment!**

 ## Example

 > Here are some example codes which show how RSocket works in Rust. :sunglasses:

 ### Server

 ```rust
 extern crate bytes;
 extern crate futures;